madewithlove/glue/README.md

 $app->run();
 ```

-In order to be truly flexible, Glue accepts any PSR11 compatible container, and register its services through the [definition-interop] standard.
+In order to be truly flexible, Glue accepts any PSR11 compatible container, and register its services through the [service-provider] standard.

 As you can see Glue serves two purposes: eliminating recurring boilerplate in binding packages together, and providing definitions for common packages such as `league/route`.
 It is configurable and flexible, it won't get in your way, it's just here to help you not type the same things over and over again.